 - Campus visitors estimated total: 784,000, including top attractions: athletic events, 260,000; the McCarter Theatre Center, 150,000; the University Art Museum, 130,000; other concerts and performances, 70,000; Orange Key tours, 45,000

 Property Tax Payments.
-The University owns approximately 3,000 acres for commercial and academic use in several central New Jersey municipalities, with significant holdings in Princeton Borough, Princeton Township, West Windsor Township, Plainsboro Township and South Brunswick Township.
-Most of the academic properties are located in Princeton Borough and Princeton Township, which serve as hosts to the University’s main campus (500 acres).
+The University owns approximately 2,500 acres for commercial and academic use in several central New Jersey municipalities, with significant holdings in the Municipality of Princeton, West Windsor Township, Plainsboro Township and South Brunswick Township.
+Most of the academic properties are located in the Municipality of Princeton, which serves as host to the University’s main campus (500 acres).
 The chart below includes property and sewer tax paid.

 The University is the largest taxpayer in the Municipality of Princeton.
 In total, the University pays 5.6 percent of total property tax receipts in the community (more than 10 times greater than the next largest taxpayer in the municipality).

 Voluntary Property Tax Payments.
-The total annual tax payment made to both Princeton Borough and Princeton Township includes taxes paid on housing for faculty, staff (including the official residence of the University president) and graduate students.
+The total annual tax payment made to the Municipality of Princeton includes taxes paid on housing for faculty, staff (including the official residence of the University president) and graduate students.
 The University policy is to leave all nondormitory student housing on the tax rolls, and to remove a nonresidential building from the tax rolls only when 100 percent of the building is to be used for educational purposes.
 These are voluntary gestures, as state law exempts colleges and universities from paying taxes on housing and any portion of a building used for academic purposes.

 Payments for Infrastructure and Publicly Used Facilities.
 During the past decade, more than $2.5 million has been spent on crosswalk and road improvements for the benefit of the public.
-The University annually spends hundreds of thousands of dollars for the maintenance of University-owned but publicly used facilities such as the McCarter Theatre Center, an internationally renowned, Tony-award-winning regional arts facility; the Princeton Garden Theatre, the borough’s only movie theater; and the upkeep of the Princeton train station, home to the “Dinky” shuttle train.
+The University annually spends hundreds of thousands of dollars for the maintenance of University-owned but publicly used facilities such as the McCarter Theatre Center, an internationally renowned, Tony-award-winning regional arts facility; the Princeton Garden Theatre, the town’s only movie theater; and the upkeep of the Princeton train station, home to the “Dinky” shuttle train.